Heartless117/Readme-Generator/README.md

 ## Installation

-Step 1- Download files
-step 2- open vscode using that file you just download
+First node, inquirer, then install

 ## Usage

-When you open the terminal type "npm start"
+You open the interdrated terminal and write this command "node index.js"

 ## Contribution
 n/a